Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

-a conformant STL ( important: the STL version 8.0 consumed too much memory - try one of the newer versions, as Tasking introduced some compiler switches to avoid code bloat by STLport - just ask Tasking for the 7.56 STL version, if the ROM overhead is still too big; the overhead was caused by the change from and adopted SGI STL to the STLport system; while SGI STL uses templates only, the STLport defines several STL functions as functions which can be compiled to a linkeable library; this approach is fine, as long as the target linker is able to select just the needed functions from the STLport libraries; at least Tasking Compiler Version 8.0 included a lot too much object code into the firmware, so that the overhead was not acceptible ).
+a conformant STL ( important: the STL version 8.0 consumed too much memory - try one of the newer versions, as Tasking introduced some compiler switches to avoid code bloat by STLport - just ask Tasking for the 7.56 STL version, if the ROM overhead is still too big; the overhead was caused by the change from and adapted SGI STL to the STLport system; while SGI STL uses templates only, the STLport defines several STL functions as functions which can be compiled to a linkeable library; this approach is fine, as long as the target linker is able to select just the needed functions from the STLport libraries; at least Tasking Compiler Version 8.0 included a lot too much object code into the firmware, so that the overhead was not acceptible ).